flyntwp/flynt/docs/getting-started/basic-module.md

 Flynt\echoHtmlFromConfigFile('default.json');
 ```

-This is because the template config is actually loaded from `config/templates/default.json`.
+The source of this function can be found in the core Flynt Plugin.
+[You can read more about it in the plugin documentation](#).
+For now, you should know that our template config is actually loaded from `config/templates/default.json`.
 Here we store our default page layout:

 ```json
 {